-But what about other Feng Shui experts around the web?
-What do they say about Feng Shui bedroom colors?
+But what about other feng shui experts around the web?
+What’s their opinion on feng shui bedroom colors?

-Bedroom Colors Based on Bagua and Five Elements Theory
+Bedroom Colors Based on the Bagua and the Five Elements Theory

-Most websites you see online will tell you the same thing – adjust your bedroom’s Feng Shui colors according to where it is on based on the Bagua and its relative “element”, based on the Five Elements theory.
+Most of the pages you see online will tell you the same thing: that you need to adjust your bedroom’s feng shui colors according to the color’s place on the Bagua and its relative “element”, which is in turn based on the Five Elements theory.

-To do so, you need to first know the Bagua.
+To do so, you need to learn first about the Bagua.
 Below is an illustration that will help you visualize these key concepts in Taoist cosmology.

 Second, based on what others believe, you will need to find out which Bagua sector your bedroom belongs to.
 The easiest way to do so is to use your floor plan.
-The common method is to find out where North is on your floor plan, then overlay the center of the Bagua with the center of your house.
+The common method is to find out where North is relative to your floor plan, then overlay the center of the Bagua with the center of your house.
 The North on the Bagua should match up to the North in your home.
-Finally, you should determine where your bedroom is based on the North you’ve come up with and match your bedroom to the sector of the Bagua it belongs to.
+Finally, you should determine where your bedroom is based on the North you’ve come up with and match your bedroom to the sector of the Bagua that it belongs to.

-Most sites will use this method to determine your “best” Feng Shui bedroom color.
-However, I want to point out this is the method of the Black Hat Feng Shui.
-This is a sect I don’t practice because of my doubts in its efficacy.
+Most sites will use this method to determine your “best” feng shui bedroom color.
+However, I want to point out that this method belongs to the Black Hat feng shui sect.
+This is a sect that I personally don’t practice because I have doubts about its efficacy.

-However, these experts do bring up a very good point – colors you choose for your bedroom should correspond to what you’re trying to achieve.
+However, these experts do bring up a very good point: the colors you choose for your bedroom should correspond to what you’re trying to achieve.
 For instance, using the color red in your bedroom can invoke romance, which is what you might want if you are looking for an environment to spice up your love life.
 On the other hand, using the colors green and blue can have a cooling effect on your bedroom and make it seem like a better place to rest and relax when you’re alone.

-So, there’s really no “best” color for the bedroom, although I did notice most experts recommend skin-toned colors.
-Your primary takeaway from the discussion above should be that your color selection depends on your goals and the location of your bedroom relative to the Bagua and the element associated with that direction.
+In other words, there’s really no “best” color for the bedroom, although I did notice that most experts recommend skin-toned colors.
+Your primary takeaway from the discussion above should be that your color selection depends on your goals and the location of your bedroom relative to the Bagua, plus the element associated with that direction.

 Bedroom Colors Based on Yin and Yang Theory

-Just like using the Bagua, there is NO single best color based on the Yin Yang theory.
+Just like when you’re using the Bagua, there is no single best color based on the Yin Yang theory.

-What colors are Yin?
-They are colors that are soothing and relaxing, which include but not limited to blue, green, and gray.
-Colors that elicit strong emotions should be avoided.
-These colors include, but not limited to, red, orange, bright yellow.
+What colors are Yin colors?
+By tradition, yin colors are colors that are soothing and relaxing.
+They include (but are definitely not limited to) the colors blue, green, and gray.
+Colors that elicit strong emotions, on the other hand, should be avoided.
+These colors include (but again, are not limited to) red, orange, and bright yellow.

 Disciplines like science and psychology back the emotional meanings and effects of colors, and you can see big brands use this to their advantage.
 Below are two illustrations of how colors are used by companies for branding and commercial purposes:

-However, there’s another IMPORTANT factor to keep in mind – light intensity also affects the level of impact colors have on you.
+However, there’s another very important factor to keep in mind: light intensity also affects the level of impact that a single color may have on you.

 For instance, if your bedroom is dimly lit, a bright red bedsheet may seem like it’s more maroon in hue.
-The maroon color will not give us the same energy effect as bright red.
-A bedroom that’s dimly lit also means that it has more Yin energy than Yang.
+The maroon color will not impart the same energy effect as a bright and flaming shade of red.
+A dimly lit bedroom also possesses more Yin energy than Yang energy.

 Bedroom Colors Based on Classical Feng Shui

-The classics are all about Qi mapping, energy flow, and how to retain those Qi to benefit the occupant.
+The classics are all about Qi mapping, energy flow, and how to retain Qi that’s beneficial to the occupant.
 There’s heavy emphasis on the location of the bedroom relative to the house.
 There’s also emphasis on where the bed is located and whether there are any negative Forms in the bedroom.

-From Uncle Dixer’s insights, plus the beliefs on how to derive from the Bagua and the Yin and Yang theory, we can come up with a few key points about the suggested colors for the bedroom:
+If we combine Uncle Dixer’s insights, plus the beliefs on how to derive from the Bagua and the Yin and Yang theory, we can come up with these key points on the suggested colors for a bedroom:

 - The color theme should be neutral or soothing, because that’s what will best promote sleep and relaxation.

-- You can choose the colors that honor the elements of the Bagua, like the direction that your bedroom is located in.
+- You can choose colors that honor the elements of the Bagua, like the direction that your bedroom is located in.

 - The light intensity in the bedroom also affects how we perceive colors.
 The bedroom should be dimly lit to bring more Yin energy into the space, as Yin energy promotes healthy and restful sleep.

 The Limited Feng Shui Effects of Colors

 Here’s another related question for you.
-Do you think that adding or changing up the colors in your bedroom can help you enhance wealth, improve health, and build relationships?
-I really hope you answered NO.
+Do you think that adding or changing up the colors in your bedroom can immediately help you enhance your wealth, improve your health, and build your relationships for you?

-Adding colors to your bedroom won’t bring you the desired Feng Shui benefits.
-If Feng Shui was that easy, there’s no need for Feng Shui schools!
-Further, everyone should be enjoying endless abundance in health, wealth, and love if Feng Shui can simply be adjusted with colors.
+Simply adding colors to your bedroom won’t bring you the desired feng shui benefits.
+If feng shui was that easy, there would be no need for any feng shui schools!
+Moreover, everyone would automatically be enjoying endless abundance in health, wealth, and love if feng shui could be adjusted so easily through the use of colors.

 When selecting the color themes for your bedroom, be sure to choose a soothing color that promotes sleep and relaxation.
-You can also choose the color themes that adhere to the elements based on the Feng Shui Bagua.
-Just keep this in mind – there is NO single best bedroom colors.
-If I were to pick a single best color, then it is the one that I like and enjoy looking at on a daily basis.
+You can also choose the color themes that adhere to the elements based on the feng shui Bagua.
+Just keep this in mind: there is NO single best bedroom color.
+If I were to pick a single best color, then it would be the one that I like the most and enjoy looking at on a daily basis.

-However, simply adjusting your bedroom based on colors cannot bring you the desired Feng Shui benefits.
+Don’t forget: simply adjusting your bedroom based on colors cannot bring you all your desired feng shui benefits.
 Colors cannot bring you lasting health, wealth, or love.

-But bedroom colors DO have an impact on us because it affects our sleep quality.
+But bedroom colors do have an impact on us because they affect our sleep quality and our emotional wellbeing.
 Here, I need to emphasize that sleep is VERY important.
-In fact, a lack of sleep or poor sleep quality can lead to inability to focus, heart diseases, weakened immunity, and much more.
+In fact, a lack of sleep or poor sleep quality can lead to decreased focus, heart diseases, weakened immunity, and much more.
 Opt for colors that will improve the quality and restfulness of your sleep, and you won’t go wrong.
 This can be very important for people living in a big city like New York and need their rest after a long day.
 Feel free to use our website to search for qualified feng shui experts.

-Have you tried to Feng Shui your bedroom with colors?
+Have you tried to “feng shui” your bedroom with particular colors?
 What were the results?
 Share your experience with us by commenting below!